Limited Additional Mechanisms for PKIX and SMIME (lamps) Internet Drafts

 Working Group: Limited Additional Mechanisms for PKIX and SMIME (lamps)

 S/MIME version 3.1 introduced a mechanism to provide end-to-end cryptographic protection of e-mail message headers.
 However, few implementations generate messages using this mechanism, and several legacy implementations have revealed rendering or security issues when handling such a message.
-This document updates the S/MIME specification ([RFC8551]) to offer a different mechanism that provides the same cryptographic protections but with fewer downsides when handled by legacy clients.
-The Header Protection schemes described here are also applicable to messages with PGP/MIME cryptographic protections.
-Furthermore, this document offers more explicit guidance for clients when generating or handling e-mail messages with cryptographic protection of message headers.
+This document updates the S/MIME specification (RFC8551) to offer a different mechanism that provides the same cryptographic protections but with fewer downsides when handled by legacy clients.
+Furthermore, it offers more explicit usability, privacy, and security guidance for clients when generating or handling e-mail messages with cryptographic protection of message headers.
+The Header Protection scheme defined here is also applicable to messages with PGP/MIME cryptographic protections.

 Guidance on End-to-End E-mail Security